lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > The New York Times

-> May we arise from the ashes of these unpredicted disasters beaten but not bowed, a little more modest about our forecasting abilities, and a little less likely to repeat our mistakes.
->
-> Nate Silver

 > If you can't explain it simply, then you don't understand it well enough.
 >
 > Albert Einstein